vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-TanzuEnabledClusterStatus.md

 ## Synopsis

-Returns the Tanzu status of a cluster.
+Returns the Tanzu status of a specified cluster.

 ## Syntax